Updated: Nov 25, 2021

 Paper bags (handles removed) make simple yet effective boredom busters to bounce on and tear.
 Place round the house, with a treat inside, so your kitty can discover them throughout the day.

 Simple balls with bells will grab your cat’s attention.
 They are lightweight and can be thrown around without fear of damage to the furniture.
 Perfect for your feline friend to play with on their own or with company.

 What are the best toys to play with your indoor cat?

-A fishing rod-style toy may look just like a piece of fabric on a stick, but it is a long-enduring toy that has been a staple in cats’ repertoire of toys.
+A fishing rod-style toy may look just like a piece of fabric or random toy on a stick, but it is a long-enduring toy that has been a staple in cats’ repertoire of toys.
 It satisfies a cat’s instinctive desire to stalk and hunt.

 Blow bubbles with your cat, but make sure the bubbles are non-toxic, and watch them chase and bounce after the bubbles.